jdily/jdily.github.io.bak/_posts/6-10-2015-Energy-comparison-with-GT.md

 ---
 ### Compare energy with ground truth (L2)

+I set both weighting 0.5, however, because I think the scale of two terms may not be equal.
+So maybe they are not contributing equally.

 |  data | type  | term1  | term2  | total |
 |:--:|:---:|:---:|:---:|:---:|
 | bubble  | gt | 7.16217|18.774 |25.93617 |